Skip to main content

 In the Kirati community, the traditional alcohol called "Jad" is essential from birth to death rituals.
 To make Jad, the primary ingredient required is "Marcha."
 Making Jad first and foremost requires Marcha, which has been developed after centuries of long study and research.

 It is an important invention in itself.
-In the march, necessary plants and grains such as bhosmari flower, jackfruit pulp, chitu, millet flour, wheat, beljam, etc., are ground into powder and prepared.
+In the marcha, necessary plants and grains such as bhosmari flower, jackfruit pulp, chitu, millet flour, wheat, beljam, etc., are ground into powder and prepared.

 The selection of necessary plant species and the proper adjustment of their mixing ratio was not possible in a short time.